 Quick start with Docker Compose

-The server ships with a proxy overlay that adds nginx in front of BlindCast:
+The server ships with a proxy overlay that adds nginx in front of BlindCast:- Adds an nginx service on port 80 that proxies to BlindCast

 - Sets

-TRUST_PROXY=1 on BlindCast so Express reads real client IPs from the forwarded header (trusts exactly one proxy hop)
+TRUST_PROXY=1on BlindCast so Express reads real client IPs from the forwarded header (trusts exactly one proxy hop)

 Configuration reference

-The proxy config is at docker/nginx-proxy.conf.
+The proxy config is atdocker/nginx-proxy.conf.
 Key sections:

 Forwarded headers — Every proxied route sends X-Forwarded-For, X-Forwarded-Proto, X-Real-IP, and Host to BlindCast: